 Stash Waist Bag

 Related Links (from Eagle Creek blog):

-4 of the Most Inspiring Female Travelers of the Last Century
+4 Inspiring Female Travelers from the 20th Century

 7 Ways World Travel is Good for Your Soul

 8 Best Books for World Travelers